-It was a good time to catch up on what’s happened to all of us in the last year.
+Our annual getaway is always a good time to catch up on what’s happened to all of us in the last year.
 We had lots to celebrate: a permanent teaching contract signed, a master’s degree nearly finished, a wedding being planned.
 I also had news to share with them, and laughed at their guesses as to what it might be: I was pregnant again, my husband had a job, or I’d gotten into grad school.
 No to all three.
 We’d simply decided to move closer to family and find a job there, and so we had rented a place in a small town near my husband’s parents and my grandparents.

-On Saturday, we went to Edith Cavell meadows—along with most everyone else in Jasper, it felt like—because the altitude and glacier would ensure that trail was cooler.
+On Saturday, we went to explore Mount Edith Cavell Meadows—along with most everyone else in Jasper, it felt like—because the altitude and glacier would ensure that trail was cooler.
 There, I ran into an old homeschooling friend of mine.
 The wildflowers were out, as were some chipmunks, and the glacier was as stunning as usual.

-We spent the afternoon cooling off at the pool, despite the fact that only two in our group could swim.
+We spent the afternoon cooling off at the public pool, despite the fact that only two in our group could swim.
 A game of “piggy in the middle” and the waterslide kept us busy.
 That evening, we ate out once again, and made our waiter run back and forth answering questions about canola and dairy allergies.
 In the end, he invited us to join him at a pub and we left him a big tip (but didn’t go to the pub).
 Instead, we went back to our B&B for a “trivia” game and found out how well we did—or didn’t—know each other.